svmiller/svmiller.github.io/_posts/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.md

   mutate(female = gndr - 1) -> ESS9GB
 ```

 Next, we're going to treat the `immigsent` variable as a linear function of these independent variables.
 Informally, `immigsent = agea + female + eduyrs + uempla + hinctnta + lrscale + e`.
+More formally:

+$$\begin{eqnarray}
+\textrm{Immigration Sentiment}_i &=& \beta_0 + \beta_1*\textrm{Age}_i + \beta_2*\textrm{Female}_i + \beta_3*\textrm{Years of Education}_i +   \nonumber \\
+   &&   \beta_4*\textrm{Unemployed}_i +  \beta_5*\textrm{Household Income}_i +  \nonumber \\
+   &&  \beta_6*\textrm{Ideology}_i + \epsilon_i \nonumber
+\end{eqnarray}$$

 I want to briefly note two things about this equation, stylized as it is.
-First, each of those predictors can clearly have different effects on `immigsent`.
+First, each of those predictors can clearly have different effects on `immigsent`, the dependent variable of immigration sentiment.
 That's in part what we're trying to tease out in a regression model and it'll be something I highlight in the summary below.
-Second, pay careful attention to that `e` term.
-We call that an "error term" or the "residuals."
-Basically, `e` isn't a predictor of interest, per se.
-It represents everything that's not included in our model that explains the variation in `immigsent` that our linear function won't capture.
+Second, the $$i$$ notation you see is to denote the individual observation (i.e. individual survey respondent in our data).
+The values of a given variable for a particular respondent will vary but the estimated effects of a given variable on immigration sentiment (i.e. $$\beta$$) will be the same for all observations.
+Third, pay careful attention to that $$\epsilon$$ term.
+We call that an "error term" or the "residuals" from the regression.
+Basically, $$\epsilon$$ isn't a predictor of interest.
+It represents everything that's not included in our model that explains the variation in immigration sentiment that our linear function won't capture.
 Without sidetracking too much into a discussion of minimizing the sum of squares (i.e. "ordinary least squares") in regression, we expect the linear regression to draw a line of best fit through the data, but it won't 100% capture every point in the data.
 The difference between what our regression predicts for a particular observation and the value of the particular observation is that "residual" or "error."

 Running a linear regression in R is simple.
 The commands below will do it while some code I hide will format the tables I present.
 Again, check [the `_source` file](https://github.com/svmiller/svmiller.github.io/blob/master/_source/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.Rmd).